Balaran, Sikar

 Balaran or Balara is a village in the Laxmangarh administrative region of the Sikar district of Rajasthan state in India.
 The village lies 13 km east of Laxmangarh and 16 km from Nawalgarh.
 It borders other villages and towns including; Bhairunpura, Sankhu, Mirzwas, Kheri Radan, Rajpura, Churi Miyan Swami Ki Dhani and Madopura.

 The nearby railway stations are Mukundgarh, Dundlod, Laxmangarh, and Sikar.

-Village government

-Balaran is a Panchayat.
-The title of leader is Sarpanch.
-Balaran village falls under Laxmangarh assembly & Sikar parliamentary constituency.

 Village economy

 About 80% of the population are farmers.
 Village agriculture is dependent on the monsoon rains, although today many farms use artesian wells for irrigation.

-Climate

-Balaran has a hot summer, sparse rainfall, a chilly winter season, and general dryness of the air except in the brief monsoon season.
-The average maximum and minimum temperatures are 28 to 30 and 15 to 16 degrees Celsius respectively.

 Transportation

 Balaran is connected by a two-lane asphalt road to Laxmangarh, Mukandgarh and Nawalgarh.
 Nawalgarh Railway station is17 km from Balaran and is well connected from Jaipur, Delhi and other cities.
 Asphalt roads connect the village to surrounding villages and to Laxmangarh.

 Camel carts and bullock carts were formerly the chief means of transportation, now replaced by bicycles and other automobiles.
 Quite a few villagers walk to Nawalgarh and other surrounding places.
 In the rainy season, womenfolk carry grass on their heads for cows and buffaloes.